thunlp/KernelGAT/retrieval_model/README.md

 # Sentence Retrieval with BERT

-The sentence retrival codes
+The sentence retrival codes.

 ## Introduction
-* The fact verification contains three steps: Document Retrieval, Sentence Retrival and Fact Verification
+* The fact verification shared task contains three steps: Document Retrieval, Sentence Retrival and Fact Verification.
-* We utilize BERT based for the sentence retrival part
+* We utilize BERT based model for the sentence retrival part.
-* Our paper also compare with ESIM based sentence retrieval, which is same as GEAR.
-The data can also be found in data folder
+* Our paper main compare KGAT with ESIM based sentence retrieval, which is same as GEAR because the BERT model overfit on the development set.
+The data can also be found in data folder.
-* We use pairwise loss that can achieve best performance
+* We use pairwise loss for sentence retrieval, which can achieve best performance.

 ## Train a new sentence selection model
-* Data process
+* Data process:
-	* Go to the data folder
+	* Go to the data folder.
-	* Run ``bash process.sh`` to generate pairs for training and development sets
+	* Run ``bash process.sh`` to generate pairs for training and development sets.
-* Train the retrieval model
+* Train the retrieval model:
-	* Run ``bash train.sh`` to train the sentence retrieval model
+	* Run ``bash train.sh`` to train the BERT based sentence retrieval model.

 ## Test model
 * Run ``bash test.sh`` to get the data for claim verification and top5 evidence will be reserved.
-* The ``process_data.py`` aims to include the golden data for claim verification to avoid the data bias
+* The ``process_data.py`` aims to include the golden data for claim verification to avoid the data bias.
-* Note that if no golden evidence is provided the prediction will be NOT ENOUGH INFO.
-To avoid this senarios, we add golden evidence for training and development sets
+* Note that if no golden evidence is provided the prediction should be NOT ENOUGH INFO (Different from the golden label).
+To avoid this senario, we add golden evidence for training and development sets to avoid the label bias.

 ## Retrieval Perfomance

-We have tested the retrieval performance with different model.
-But we do not write them in my paper because of the page limitation.
-I hopr these retrieval results can help you.
+We have tested the performance of BERT based retrieval model with different setting.
+We do not write them into the paper because of the page limitation.
+We hope these results can help you for further studies.
+The codes of ``BERT + Prediction`` are same with the ``pretrain``.

-* Development set
+* Development set.

 | Model |  Prec@5 | Rec@5 | F1@5 |
 | --------  | -------- | -------- | --------  |